mdavids/rfc/content/draft-davids-forsalereg-12.md

 2) Character set:

-It is **RECOMMENDED** that the content value be limited to visible US-ASCII characters, excluding the double quote (") and backslash (\\).
+For the "ftxt=" content tag, the content value **MUST** be limited to visible US-ASCII characters, excluding the double quote (") and backslash (\\).

 In ABNF syntax, this would be: